 So, how does this help us with regards to masking and summing?

-In the video I show you how to pan drum and percussion sounds to limit the effects of masking and summing of frequencies.
+In the Avoiding Masking and Summing of frequencies by Panning video, I show you how to pan drum and percussion sounds to limit the effects of masking and summing of frequencies.

 Topics covered include: